Chigoziee/fintech-fraud-ai-Chigozie-Hyginus-Ifenji/README.md

 ## MODELING SELECTION AND TRAINING STRATEGY

 The model used for this project is XGBoost.
 This was chosen because it is a powerful and flexible algorithm that can handle complex relationships between features and the target variable.
 It also has built-in support for handling imbalanced datasets, which is a common problem in fraud detection.
-It has high performance on tabular data, Compatibility with SHAP for explainability and Compatibility with SHAP for explainability.
+It performs well on tabular data and integrates seamlessly with SHAP for explainability

 ![alt text](utils/images/image-7.png)